Peter 'Possum' Bourne

 - April 13, 1956

 - New Zealand

 - Not Active

-Possum Bourne was a New Zealander rally driver, the greatest ever in the Australian/New Zealander rally sports history.
+Possum Bourne was a rally driver from New Zealand which is considered as the greatest ever in the Australian/New Zealander rally sports history.
 He was active in a world rallying from 1983 to 2003 when he lost his life in an accident on a public road.

-Possum's full name was Peter Raymond George Bourne.
+Possum's real name was Peter Raymond George Bourne.
 He was born on April 13, 1956, in Pukehoke.
-As he said, he gets a nickname Possum after he crashed mother's car trying to avoid a possum on the road.
+As he said, he got a nickname Possum after he crashed mother's car trying to avoid a possum on the road.
 Since then, everybody called him Possum and the majority of motorsports fans didn't even know what was his real name.

 A home-grown boy, Possum started his working career as an apprentice mechanic for Howe & Weston in Pukehoke.
 As a young driver, he was a member of the Pukehoke Car Club and he competed in the hill climbs and other racing events.

 WRC debut at Rally New Zealand in 1983

 Possum started rallying in a V8 powered Ford Cortina and then switched to Mazda RX-3 in 1981.
 He debuted on the world rallying scene in 1983, entering the Sanyo Rally New Zealand with Subaru RX Coupe, which was the turbocharged racing version of Subaru Leone.
 In the rally, won by Walter Röhrl in Lancia 037 Rally, Bourne finished 14th.

 In the following two years, he repeated the participation in the New Zealander round of the World Rally Championship, both times finishing eighth in the classification.
 The Japanese manufacturer recognized Bourne's talent and he was driving factory entered Subaru RX Turbo in three events of the 1986 World Rally Championship.
 For the first time, he competed outside New Zealand, at Safari Rally in Kenya and Toyota Olympus Rally in the United States.